Housing and homelessness

 Committees, interagency, networks and working groups

-Tweed Housing and Homelessness Network
+Tweed Shire Housing and Homelessness Network

-Council provides Secretariat support to the Tweed Housing and Homelessness Network which aims to build an innovative and integrated housing and homeless service system.
+Council provides Secretariat support to the Tweed Shire Housing and Homelessness Network which aims to build an innovative and integrated housing and homeless service system.

 The aim of this important network is to maximise opportunities that address homelessness and housing needs at all levels, including government, service providers, community and those most at risk.

-The network meets on the first Thursday of every month - new members are welcome.
+The network meets from 9:30 am to 11:30 am on the first Thursday of every month at The Family Centre, Tweed Heads - new members are welcome.

 The Northern Rivers Zero Project